Rochester, New York: Public safety

-Fire protection and EMS services are provided by the Rochester Fire Department.
+Fire protection and BLS First Response services are provided by the Rochester Fire Department.
 The department employs 509 personnel and operates thirteen engines, six trucks, and heavy rescue from fifteen fire stations.
 In FY 2021–22, the department responded to 38,876 incidents.
 The current fire chief is Stefano Napolitano.
+Primary EMS coverage is contracted to American Medical Response of Rochester(AMR), previously Rural/Metro Medical Services.

 Law enforcement services are provided by the Rochester Police Department.
 The current chief of police is David Smith.
 Independent oversight of the department is provided by the Police Accountability Board, established in 2019 to investigate and discipline officers for misconduct.
 In 2023, the New York Court of Appeals ruled that the board could not enforce disciplinary actions on any officers in the department, as it would violate the contract between the city and police union.

 In 2019, Rochester had 1,540 reported violent crimes.
 That same year, Rochester had 7,142 property crime incidents.
 These included 33 murders, 429 robberies, 976 aggravated assaults, 1,269 burglaries, 5,222 larceny thefts, 102 forcible rapes, 651 auto thefts, and 83 acts of arson.

 On November 12, 2021, Rochester Mayor Lovely Warren declared a state of emergency due to a rising violent crime rate in the city, which produced 81 homicides by December 31, the highest number of any year on record.
 Additional law enforcement assistance was requested from, and granted by, the state government.
 On July 21, 2022, Rochester Mayor Malik Evans declared another state of emergency due to ongoing gun violence.

 Rochester experienced a decline in its violent crime rate in both 2023 and 2024.
 In 2024, there were 37 reported homicide incidents (there were 45 victims), a 26 percent drop compared with 2023.
 There was also a sharp decline in automotive vehicle thefts in 2024—2,068 reported incidents, down from the record 3,943 in 2023.
 Overall, property crime incidents were down 33 percent in 2024 compared to 2023.